Aims

 Each submission should include the following documents:

 Nomination for submission is due on 18 July 2025.
-Please refer to the Guidelines for E-Submission for detailed procedures.
+Please refer to the E-Submission Guidelines for detailed procedures.

 Shortlisting and Selection